Ion semiconductor sequencing

 Ion semiconductor sequencing is a method of DNA sequencing based on the detection of hydrogen ions that are released during the polymerization of DNA.
 This is a method of "sequencing by synthesis", during which a complementary strand is built based on the sequence of a template strand.

 A microwell containing a template DNA strand to be sequenced is flooded with a single species of deoxyribonucleotide triphosphate (dNTP).
 If the introduced dNTP is complementary to the leading template nucleotide, it is incorporated into the growing complementary strand.
-This causes the release of a hydrogen ion that triggers an ISFET ion sensor, which indicates that a reaction has occurred.
+This causes the release of a hydrogen ion that triggers an ion-sensitive field-effect transistor (ISFET) sensor, which indicates that a reaction has occurred.
 If homopolymer repeats are present in the template sequence, multiple dNTP molecules will be incorporated in a single cycle.
 This leads to a corresponding number of released hydrogens and a proportionally higher electronic signal.

 This technology differs from other sequencing-by-synthesis technologies in that no modified nucleotides or optics are used.
 Ion semiconductor sequencing may also be referred to as Ion Torrent sequencing, pH-mediated sequencing, silicon sequencing, or semiconductor sequencing.